duksctf/duksctf.github.io/_posts/2016-04-04-Invest-Write-up.md

 iv =C2E8D310CAD4C7A8CC4CD67BA81E672F
 ```

 The file was decrypted properly.
 The decrypted file is a [Word file](/ressources/2016/ndh/invest/merged.doc) which shows a picture.
-We unzip the file a run a grep on the repository.
+We unzip the file a run a grep on the repository:

 ```
 grep "NDH" -r merged.out_FILES/ NDH[59rRS57bd5WH8RxgPbRS27q89a5bWrjL]
 ```

 It revealed the flag.
 However we could have open the file and move or delete the image to display the flag.